 Sure, we insure customers with no driver’s license, temporary driver’s licenses, international driver’s licenses and any U.S. licenses in state or out of state.

 Your deductible is your out-of-pocket expense for repairs to your vehicle if you have Comprehensive/Collision coverage.
 If your deductible is $1,000 and you have a claim that totals $3,000, you pay the $1,000 and the insurance company pays the remaining $2,000.
 Typically, the higher your deductible is, the lower your rate (or cost per month) will be.

 This is something set by the state and is often called Liability or State Minimum.
 This usually includes Bodily Injury, Property Damage, and Uninsured Motorist coverages.
 The lowest level of coverage that we offer is the State Minimum.
 This keeps you driving legally.
-In Texas, you are not required to purchase Uninsured/Underinsured Motorist coverage.
+In Texas and Nevada, you are not required to purchase Uninsured/Underinsured Motorist coverage.
 However, it is considered so important that when you purchase auto insurance, you have to specifically reject this coverage IN WRITING to not purchase it.

 Liability, or State Minimum coverage, includes Bodily Injury, Property Damage and Uninsured Motorist coverages.
 The lowest level of coverage that we offer is the State Minimum.
 This keeps you legally able to drive.
 In Texas, you are not required to purchase Uninsured/Underinsured Motorist coverage.
 However, it is considered so important that when you purchase auto insurance, you have to specifically reject this coverage IN WRITING to not purchase it.

 If you’re pulled over while driving without insurance, the police officer typically issues a ticket for no insurance.
 Depending on the severity of the violation that led to you being pulled over, the judge often requires you to purchase an SR-22 policy.